calniotrey/stellaris-list-extender/README.md

 * LIST
 * FCT

 This trigger allows you to "dump" the unused parameters from your scriped_triggers.
 Just give the parameters that you didn't use.
 It will always evaluate to True (after stellaris inversion).

+## Credits
+Thanks to Diagrapher for the original implementation of _decimal and _percentile scripted_effects and for various advice.

 ## Legal Stuff
 You are not allowed to put this mod without any modification on any website that has already one upload of this mod without my approval.
 This is only so there is one version on it for this repository.
 If you want to upload it as is to a new website (for example paradox mods), you are welcome to do so and please contact me so that I can put the link in this README.
 If you modified this mod, then you may also upload the modified version wherever you want as long as you specify that it isn't the original.
 Forking in github is of course allowed even if you didn't make any changes yet.